 In my lifetime I’m sure I have tried out every kind of hairspray known to womankind.
 I even hold the distinction of having the hair and makeup woman on the Leeza Gibbons Show tell me I had bullet-proof hair—that’s how stiff it was when I sat down in her chair.
 She came this close to needing a jackhammer to get me ready for showtime.

-This hairspray has everything I want: Great hold, dries instantly, very lightweight and—the best part—it is brushable.
+And I have a new favorite.
+Its name is Kenra Volume Spray #25.
+This hairspray has everything I want: Great hold, dries instantly, very lightweight, and—the best part—it is brushable.
 I spray once in the morning (it takes so little to get the job done) and that’s it for the entire day.
 Then I brush it all out right before bed.
 It is fabulous.

-It’s not the cheapest (I’ve blown through so many cheap hairdryers in my life), but the N:P BEAUTIFUL Hairdryer is right up there with the best!
+It’s not the cheapest (I’ve blown through so many cheap hairdryers in my life), but the T3i Featherweight Professional is right up there at the top.

 This is a high-end, salon-quality dryer.
-It produces the two things I need most in adryer: high heat and high power.
+T3i produces the two things I need most in a dryer: high heat and high power.
 It dries my hair fast without drying out my hair.
 It really is the perfect blend of beauty and function for so many reasons you can read about.
-(This dryer is often available at Costco – either online and in-store.
-When available, it’s a great deal for Costco members.)

-There they are, the six hair products I use, love and depend on to keep bad hair days at bay!
+There they are, the 7 hair products I use, love, and depend on to keep bad hair days at bay!

 Due to updates, products may not be exactly as pictured.